 Under Topic 842, operating lease expense is generally recognized evenly over the term of the lease.
-The Company has operating leases primarily consisting of facilities with remaining lease terms of one year to ten years.
+The Company has operating leases primarily consisting of facilities with remaining lease terms of one year to eleven years.
 The lease term represents the non-cancelable period of the lease.
 For certain leases, the Company has an option to extend the lease term.
 These renewal options are not considered in the remaining lease term unless it is reasonably certain that the Company will exercise such options.

-Leases with an initial term of twelve months or less are not recorded on the balance sheet.
-The Company combines the lease and non-lease components in determining the lease liabilities and right-of-use assets.
-The Company also elected to carry forward prior conclusions about lease identification and classification.
+The Company elected certain practical expedients under Topic 842 which are: (i) to not record leases with an initial term of twelve months or less on the balance sheet; (ii) to combine the lease and non-lease components in determining the lease liabilities and right-of-use assets, and (iii) to carry forward prior conclusions about lease identification and classification.